 You could write an XPath if you know how to do it.
 Check out details about XPath in this tutorial: What is XPath and how to use it in Octoparse

-If you don't know how to write an XPath yourself, please click the icon and select the scroll area manually from the web page.
+If you don't know how to write an XPath yourself, please click the icon next to the Matching XPath input box and select the scroll area manually from the web page.
 Octoparse will automatically generate an XPath.

 Tip: Please note that the auto-generated one and even the one you write on your own won't work well all the time.
 You may need to try several times to make sure that the selected area is scrollable.